-Western Ringtail Possum Monitoring - Busselton Health Campus, March 2016
+Western Ringtail Possum Monitoring - Busselton Health Campus, Autumn 2017

-This letter report details the results of the March 2016 survey for Western Ringtail Possums (WRP) at the Busselton Health Campus.
-The survey was conducted as part of a monitoring program undertaken on behalf of the Department of Health in accordance with the Western Ringtail Possum Management Plan (Coffey, 2013a).
+This letter report details the results of the Autumn 2017 survey for Western Ringtail Possums (WRPs) at the Busselton Health Campus.
+The survey was conducted as part of a monitoring program undertaken on behalf of the Department of Health in accordance with the WRP Management Plan (Coffey, 2013a).

-The preparation and implementation of the Western Ringtail Possum Management Plan was a condition of approval for the Busselton Health Campus redevelopment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC 2011/6011) and Environmental Protection Act 1986 (NVCP 4433/2).
-The Western Ringtail Possum Management Plan was revised and approved by the Department of Environment Regulation (formerly Department of Environment and Conservation - DEC) on 3 September 2013 and the Department of the Environment (formerly Department of Sustainability, Environment, Water Population and Communities - DSEWPAC) on 31 October 2013.
+The preparation and implementation of the WRP Management Plan was a condition of approval for the Busselton Health Campus redevelopment under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC 2011/6011) and Environmental Protection Act 1986 (NVCP 4433/2).
+The WRP Management Plan was revised and approved by the Department of Environment Regulation (formerly Department of Environment and Conservation - DEC) on 3 September 2013 and the Department of the Environment (formerly Department of Sustainability, Environment, Water Population and Communities - DSEWPAC) on 31 October 2013.

-The Western Ringtail Possum Management Plan outlines the requirement for a WRP monitoring program to be conducted at the Busselton Health Campus and includes the following management measures:
+The WRP Management Plan outlines the requirement for a WRP monitoring program to be conducted at the Busselton Health Campus and includes the following management measures:

-M17: Monitor the WRP population twice a year during construction, twice per year for two years following construction and then annually until year five (post-construction) and again at year ten (post construction) using ground-based methods.
+M17: Monitor the WRP population twice a year during construction, twice per year for two years following construction and then annually until year five (post construction) and again at year ten (post construction) using ground-based methods.
 If during the period of twice yearly monitoring there is a greater than 20% reduction in the baseline population, twice yearly monitoring will be extended for a period agreed between DEC, DSEWPAC and Department of Health.

 - Undertake a WRP survey within two months of the completion of the translocation program to establish a baseline population remaining on the site. - Following each WRP monitoring survey the results will be compared with the baseline survey described above (with consideration of seasonal variation) and where there is a reduction in the number of individuals recorded, the DSEWPAC and DEC will be notified by the Department of Health.
-The information will be made available on the Department
+The information will be made available on the Department of Health's website for transparency purposes.
+Summary of the monitoring data will be reported annually to DEC and DSEWPAC.

-- of Health's website for transparency purposes.
-Summary of the monitoring data will be reported annually to DEC and DSEWPAC. - Monitoring will be consistent with baseline monitoring completed by Coffey Environments (Coffey Environments, 2009).
+Monitoring will be consistent with baseline monitoring completed by Coffey Environments (Coffey Environments, 2009).
 It will involve traversing the site by foot during the day time hours searching for possum dreys, and nocturnal spotlighting over two evenings using head torches.
 The location of dreys and WRPs will be recorded using hand-held GPS.
 Monitoring will be conducted twice per year (nominally in February/March and November/ December) and undertaken by personnel with demonstrated experience in conducting WRP surveys.

-Surveys have been conducted biannually at the site since February 2009, with surveys completed in late summer (February - March) and spring (October - December).
-While the Western Ringtail Possum Management Plan indicates surveys to be conducted in November/December, these surveys are now conducted in October to be consistent with the post-translocation and post-clearance survey that was completed on October 2012, following translocation and clearing.
+Surveys have been conducted biannually at the site since February 2009, with surveys completed in autumn (February - March) and spring (October - December).
+While the WRP Management Plan indicates surveys to be conducted in November/December, these surveys are now conducted in October to be consistent with the survey that was completed in October 2012, following translocation and clearing.

-Construction of the new Busselton Health Campus has largely been completed; with the exception of the car park yet to be completed.
+Construction of the new Busselton Health Campus has now been completed.
+This is the last survey undertaken after construction works have been completed.